erenyenigul/wavefront.java/README.md

 ```
 > Do not forget that _Point_ is an immutable class.
 Methods like this does not affect the point itself, but outputs new instances!

+---

 <h2 id="class-vector">Vector</h2>

-Vectors allow you to do many different operations.
+Vectors allow you to do many different operations. _Vector_ is an immutable class.
-To define them, you can use any of the ways below:
+To define a _Vector_, you can use any of the ways below:
 ```
 Vector v = new Vector(Point head);
 //or
 Vector v = new Vector(Point tail, Point head);
 //or
-Vector v = new Vector(double X, double Y, double Z);
+Vector v = new Vector(double headX, double headY, double headZ);
 ```
 > _Vector_ s in JavaMesh do not have the instance **tail**.
 Constructor with **tail** (which is the second example above), forms a new **head**, and creates a vector which is a shifted-to-origin version of the vector with user-given **tail** and **head** .

 ### Methods

 #### getHead()
 ##### _returns **Point**_